Flocking Frequently Asked Questions

 SET UP: Set up a place to apply glue and flock, that will allow the treated items to cure out in room temperature.
 Use a heated garage or room at standard temperature such as 72 degrees.

 Best to set up a large box to apply the fibers over, to collect the loose fibers.
 Many cut out the front of the large box for your hands, or use a very large plastic tub as a collector.
 Cover the fibers when not in use, to prevent contaminants and other colors from mixing into the fibers.
-Clean up one color completely before applying another color.

 Create a drying rack for the items to be hung with wire or parallel boards to hold the bases.
 Apply a fan on the finished items to increase cure time.
 The water has to evaporate from the glue to allow full cure.